seanreid1997/code-institute-p1/README.md

 7. I want to be able to find information that I had previously seen without complications.
 8. I expect the information to be relevant and up to date.
-9. I expect to be able to give feedback.
+9. I expect to be able to
 10. I expect to be able to find out if, how and when I can visit.